asayers/xmobar-tools/README.md

 xmobar-tools
 ============

-A collaction of scripts which output xmobar-readable information
+A collection of scripts which give xmobar-formatted output.
+Useful for displaying status information in your xmobar.

 Synopsis
 --------